 This list covers everything from ground transportation via bus and ride shares and taxis to flights to get patients to treatment centers far from home so they have access to the specialized care that they need.

 In case you haven’t seen them, I’ve also put together lists of freebies for cancer patients and another list of free gifts for kids with cancer.
+Here’s one with free gas cards for people with cancer.
 Be sure to check them out.

 Local Resources